sjain882/OMSI-Presentation-Tools/README.md

 - Will break if multiple instances of OMSI 2 are running simultaneously.
 - Potential anti-cheat & anti-virus incompatibilities.
 - Entire UI has hardcoded coordinates and doesn't DPI scale.
 For me, C++/CLI is hell to work with and some methods just aren't recognised in the assembly... will eventually move to ImGui-Docking (or failing that - C++ that calls C# WPF or C# Windows Forms for UI).
 - v0.1.x alpha: If you set the slider to 1.0 (minimum F4 FOV), then click the down button twice on the raw value box, it will go down to 0.9...
 I've tried many possible ways of fixing this but none worked, assuming its a WinForms thing.
-Not going to bother fixing due to (hopefully) moving to ImGui soon.
+Not going to bother fixing due to (hopefully) moving to new UI soon.

 ‎
 ## FAQ: